stuartellis/stuartellis-site-hugo/content/articles/minikube.md

 +++

-[Minikube](https://kubernetes.io/docs/setup/minikube/) sets up and manages Kubernetes on a single system, so that you can develop and test without needing a set of servers.
+[Minikube](https://kubernetes.io/docs/setup/minikube/) sets up and manages Kubernetes on a single host system, so that you can develop and test clusters on a laptop or a stand-alone server.

 <!--more-->